romulusae/romulus/index.md

 Romulus is a submission to the the [NIST lightweight competition](https://csrc.nist.gov/projects/lightweight-cryptography).
-You can find the specifications [here](https://romulusae.github.io/romulus/Romulus.pdf).
+You can find the specifications [here](https://romulusae.github.io/romulus/Romulus.pdf) and the GitHub page [here](https://github.com/romulusae/romulus)

 See also his sibling submission [Remus](https://remusae.github.io/remus/)